hantsy/building-restful-apis-with-springmvc-gitbook/swagger.md

 				</execution>
 			</executions>
 		</plugin>

-	The `convertSwagger2markup` goal will convert Swagger schema definition into asciidocs.

 	`asciidoctor-maven-plugin` will generate the asciidocs into HTML5 and PDF files.

-2. Add `spring-restdocs` support.
+3. Add `spring-restdocs` support.

-	`spring-restdocs` will generate the code snippets for test, which can be combined into the final docs and show as RESR APIs exmaple.
+	`spring-restdocs` will generate the sample code snippets from test, which can be combined into the final docs.

 	Add related dependencies into `pom.xml` file.